 Some children have a natural talent for numbers, while others tilt towards subjects like art.
-But whether your child is a future data scientist or a musician in the making, maths is all around us.
+But whether your child is a future data scientist or a musician in the making, maths is all around us, and you can help your child learn to love maths for life.

 Good numeracy is vital, but many British parents are quick to confess that they don’t enjoy maths, or struggle with it.
 In fact, according to independent charity National Numeracy, one in four people in the UK are put off from applying for a job if it involves numbers.